martindevans/Myriad.ECS/readme.md

 #### Query Enumerable

 An enumerable query simply returns results as an enumerable of tuples.
-This requires `dotnet8.0` and is not available in `netstandard2.0`.

 ```csharp
 // Method signature